juvar/murano-tutorial/source/introduction.rst

 .. image:: images/add_tomcat_2.png

-Once Tomcat and PostgresQL applications are added to the env-petstore-qa, the state of its components is ``"Configuring"``:
+When Tomcat and PostgresQL applications are just added to the env-petstore-qa their state is ``"Configuring"``:

 .. image:: images/qa_env_pre_deploy.png